Epoxy

 during cold weather.
 Lack of heat may also allow condensation to form on the resin

-plastic spreader, roller, squeegee or brush, to a depth of 1mm.
-9.
+with a smooth plastic spreader, roller, squeegee or brush, to a depth

 Apply clean, dust free Aggregate (grit) to the adhesive so that cover is complete,